 Gary Cunningham (Class III).
 Gary Cunningham is the President and CEO of Prosperity Now.
 Under Mr. Cunningham's leadership, Prosperity Now is focused on moving from just mitigating the effects of a broken racist system to transforming that system by testing, investing, and scaling what works.
 Mr. Cunningham is a recognized and respected expert on entrepreneurship, job creation, and racial wealth equity and is a sought-after thought leader on issues related to building a more inclusive economy.
 Prior to joining Prosperity Now, he served as President and CEO of the Metropolitan Economic Development Association in the Twin Cities, where he was recognized as an innovator in minority business development.
 Earlier, Mr. Cunningham held senior leadership positions in philanthropic, community development, health care, housing, and transportation organizations.
 Mr. Cunningham is also a member of the Board of Directors of CDC.
-Mr.
+Mr. Cunningham earned a Bachelor of Arts degree in Public Policy from Metropolitan State University, and a

-Cunningham earned a Bachelor of Arts degree in Public Policy from Metropolitan State University, and a Master of Public Administration from Harvard University's Kennedy School of Government.
+Master of Public Administration from Harvard University's Kennedy School of Government.
 He serves on a number of Boards including the Association for Enterprise Opportunity, First Children's Finance, and Artspace.

 Jennifer Smith Dolin (Class I).
-Jennifer Smith Dolin is the Vice President of Operations for Mercy Housing California, a public benefit non-profit corporation, where she manages the collaboration between real estate development, in resident services, property management and portfolio services and also runs the retail development and relocation services for low income multi-family housing throughout the state of California.
-She sits on a number of real estate closely held boards on behalf of Mercy Housing and is a member of the Board of Directors for National Cooperative Bank, N.A.
+Jennifer Smith Dolin is a member of the Board of Directors for National Cooperative Bank, N.A.
+(NCB).
+She previously served as the Vice President of Operations for Mercy Housing California, a public benefit non-profit corporation, where she manages the collaboration between real estate development, in resident services, property management and portfolio services and also runs the retail development and relocation services for low-income multi-family housing throughout the state of California.
 Her commitment to community revitalization began in New York City where she worked in the economic development department of Common Ground.
 She received her Bachelor of Science degree in Business from Santa Clara University.

 Casey P. Fannon (Class III).
-Casey Fannon joined the National Cooperative Bank, N.A.
-(NCB) in 1996.
-He is currently the President of NCB and is a member of the NCB's Executive Committee, Enterprise Risk Management Committee, Asset Liability Committee and Credit Right Risk Management Committee.
-As President, Mr. Fannon is responsible for corporate lending and relationship management for the bank's cooperative markets and customers.
-Prior to this role, Mr. Fannon served as Vice President for the bank and was responsible for overseeing NCB's business development and loan production for New York and national cooperative housing and traditional commercial real estate lines of business.
+Casey Fannon joined NCB in 1996.
+He is currently the President and Chief Executive Officer of NCB and is a member of NCB's Executive Committee, Enterprise Risk Management Committee, Asset Liability Committee and Credit Right Risk Management Committee.
+Prior to becoming CEO, Mr. Fannon served as President and was responsible for corporate lending and relationship management for the bank's cooperative markets and customers.
+Mr. Fannon also previously served as Vice President for the bank and was responsible for overseeing NCB's business development and loan production for New York and national cooperative housing and traditional commercial real estate lines of business.
 Mr. Fannon has also held positions in the bank's Real Estate Group, Strategic Initiatives Group, and Capital Markets group.
 He received a B.S. in Finance from Bentley University and is a Chartered Financial Analyst charter holder.